What are the optimal Communications job titles?

 Media Director

 A Media Director leads the flow of communication between a company and the media.
-A Media Director builds key relationships with external partners and directs the implementation of strategic communications plans.
+So, they build key relationships with external partners and direct the implementation of strategic communications plans.
 A Media Director also:

 - Directs the monitoring of media coverage